22 Paying the Price

 “Yes, we do,” the Captain said with a grin.
 He hugged the boy until he gasped for air.

 The Willowese came into view, navigating the ship close to the Molly Red.
-Lowering a longboat from the Molly Red, Harloe help Yeva step into it.
-The crew hoisted the vessel up, with Yeva on board.
+Lowering a longboat from the Molly Red, Brie helped Yeva step into it.
+The crew hoisted the vessel up with her on board.
 It was a happy reunion.

 Josah walked over toward the helm.
-Even from the main deck, Ruddie could see Josah saluting with his hand to his chest.
-The First Mate acknowledged with a slight bow.
+Even from the main deck, Ruddie could see Josah saluting, hand to his chest.
+The First Mate acknowledged with a slight bow and returned the gesture.

 Josah laughed.
-“She may never leave you alone.”
+“She may never leave you alone again.”

 He made room for Caleb to sit down on the step.
 “I’ve told Conall several times that I was sorry.
-All he does is punch me.
+But all he does is punch me.
 If you’re going to do the same, can you hit my right arm?”

 “Sure,” chuckled Josah.

 “I am sorry, Josah.
-I thought it was a good idea to get the guards to follow.
-And you did get the crate onto the longboat.”
+I thought it was a good idea to get the guards to follow me.
+Let’s not forget that you did get the crate onto the longboat.”

 “Yes, but you didn’t think it through.
 You didn’t know where you were going or if you would run into someone,” Josah replied.

-“I know that now,” admitted Caleb.
-“With this delay, are we too late to get to Bon Abbi?”
+“With this delay, are we too late to get to Bon Abbi?” asked Caleb

 Josah shrugged his shoulders.
 “Tomorrow, it will be five days since we left.
-Of course, we are guessing when we say Luka would come when the rainy season starts.
+Of course, we ‘re only guessing when we say Luka would come when the rainy season starts.
 He could be in Bon Abbi now.”

 “Oh,” Caleb said in a soft tone.

 Josah stood up.
 “But don’t you worry.
-Somehow, the struggle doesn’t feel to be ours alone.
+Somehow, the struggle we face doesn’t feel to be ours alone.
 It’s like Providence wants us to win, so everything is aligning our way.”

 “What do you mean?” asked Caleb.

 “Think about it.
-We stood up to Luka, twice.
-We carried out a raid to collect weapons, fought the McKanzels for your rescue, and we’re on our way back to Bon Abbi.”
+We stood up to Luka twice.
+We carried out a raid to collect weapons, fought the McKanzels for your rescue, and now we’re on our way back to Bon Abbi.”

-He grabbed it and pulled him to his feet.
-Then Josah punched him on his right arm.
+Josah grabbed it and pulled Caleb to his feet.
+Then he punched the young Evermore on his right arm.
 “That’s for telling me you’re sorry.”